Rainy Day Play Ideas

 Playing in the rain with tarps

-The cultural shift to expecting kids to go outdoors at break times, no matter what, is good.
+The cultural shift towards expecting kids to go outdoors at break times, no matter what, is good.
 But we can do more!
-Beyond recess breaks, there are so many big ideas and curricular competencies from across the curriculum that can be playfully explored outside in the rain.
-Many curricular areas in our K-7 BC curriculum have a big idea that can be addressed through tarp and shelter play.
+Beyond recess breaks, there are so many big ideas and curricular competencies from across multiple curriculums that can be playfully explored outside in the rain.
 If you need a really simple way to start, pick up a tarp, add some spring clamps or ropes, and set up a temporary shelter that you and your class can gather under.
 If you teach in an urban community, chances might be high that your students have never even been camping, let alone camping in the rain.
 So setting up a tarp and simply listening to the rain fall is a magical way to sit quietly and listen to the rhythms of the rain.
 This is also a well ventilated space to share a read aloud, and children will settle quickly into shared or independent reading under a shelter they have made.
 Think of tarp shelters as an extension of blanket fort play done inside, with more fresh air and less viral distribution!
 A pro tip: practice building these on a sunny day.
 You’ll have less frustration if everyone already knows how to build a decent shelter when the rain is pouring down on you!
+Another tip is to borrow or purchase a camping shelter tent as the frame for your building.
+You can see what this looks like in the images below.

 These images (with the blue & green tarps) are examples of shelters built in our outdoor classroom.
 The orange tent photo is from a visit to the Ottawa Forest & Nature School.